100 Notable alumni of

 -

-Gustavo Francisco Petro Urrego ODB ODSC ODIC is a Colombian politician who is the 34th and current president of Colombia since 2022.
+Gustavo Francisco Petro Urrego ODB ODSC Odie is a Colombian politician and economist who has served as the 35th president of Colombia since 2022.
 Upon inauguration, he became the first left-wing president in the recent history of Colombia.

 -